esp8266/Arduino/readme.txt

 Improved accuracy of the delayMicroseconds() function.
 New blue color scheme and icons courtesy of Noah Shibley (colors are hardcoded into the source to ensure consistency with image files).
+Serial monitor added (click the toolbar button to turn it on or off).
+Baud rate is controlled by the serial.debug_rate field in preferences.txt, defaults to 9600.
+Icon and implementation from Wiring.
+Serial port menu now automatically refreshes when opened.
+Created Xcode project for building Arduino on the Mac (doesn't yet regenerate the grammar files or package the distribution); active target should be "App".

 0002 - 2005.10.05
 New build process no longer uses makefiles; now controlled by preferences.txt.